ThongLai/Evalynn.ai-IELTS-Platform/README.md

-# Evalynn.ai-IELTS-Platform
-AI writing assessment platform providing instant, detailed feedback and band scoring for IELTS test
+## About Evalynn

+A modern AI platform that provides instant, detailed IELTS assessment.
+Using advanced language models that were trained and fine-tuned on a big dataset of IELTS essays, feedbacks, and the official assessment criteria ***(still in experimental phase)***.

+Evalynn delivers accurate band scores across all four IELTS criteria while offering personalised feedback to help test takers improve their skills.

 ### Current Features